-Because occupations involving physical labor dominate the local economy, Powers is generally considered to be a blue-collar town.
-48.86% of the Powers workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Powers, you'll notice that it is more blue-collar than most other communities in America.
+48.86% of Powers’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Powers is a city of professionals, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Powers who work in farm management occupations (17.56%), healthcare suport services (14.50%), and healthcare (9.16%).

 In addition, many people in Powers have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-A relatively large number of people in Powers telecommute to their jobs.
-Overall, about 17.56% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.56% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Powers is worth considering.